 Results from the examination showed that nine of the 72 patients (12.5 percent) had detectable APAP adducts in their blood, signifying that some of their liver damage was APAP-related.
 All 10 known APAP-induced ALF cases had positive adducts at much higher levels than those in the viral hepatitis group (average level of 5.58 nmol/mL versus 0.45 nmol/mL, respectively).
 Two-thirds (67 percent) of the hepatitis patients with APAP adducts died within three weeks of study admission, compared to only 27 percent of hepatitis patients without adducts.

 Most of the patients with adducts reported some APAP use in the days prior to the study, but none reported doses exceeding four grams per day.
 Flu-like symptoms, nausea and vomiting are common in patients with early viral hepatitis and APAP is commonly used in this setting.

 "This study suggests that acetaminophen, even when taken at therapeutic dosages, is responsible for a second hit in viral hepatitis and explains why some patients develop acute liver failure and death in this setting," said William M. Lee, M.D., of the UT Southwestern Medical Center in Texas, and senior study author.
 "Warnings regarding use of acetaminophen should be clearly communicated to patients with acute viral hepatitis, particularly those of moderate severity, to reduce these bad outcomes from a relatively benign disease."

 CITE THIS ARTICLE:

 Dr. M. Mavru.
 Novel therapy combinations gain ground in treating hepatitis.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/149.
-Accessed March 08 2014.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/149.
+Accessed January 27 2022.